Romaniuzz/CRUD-app/README.md

 # CRUD-app
-This is a CRUD app with usage of Spring Boot, Spring Security, Spring Data, Spring JPA, Sptring Hibernate, MySQL, Thymeleaf, HTML
+This is a CRUD app with usage of Spring Boot, Spring Security, Spring Data, Spring JPA, Sptring Hibernate, MySQL, Bootstrap, Thymeleaf, HTML